 Before obtaining marketing approval from regulatory authorities for the sale of our product candidates, we must conduct extensive clinical studies to demonstrate the safety and efficacy of the product candidates in humans.
-We are currently conducting a Phase 2b clinical trial of GB001 in moderate-to-severe eosinophilic asthma, and we plan to commence a Phase 1b clinical trial of GB002 in PAH patients in the first half of 2019 and a Phase 2/3 clinical trial of GB002 in PAH in the second half of 2019, among other planned trials.
-In addition, before we can initiate our planned Phase 1b clinical trial of GB004 in UC patients, currently planned for the first half of 2019, we must submit the results of preclinical studies to the FDA along with other information, including information about product candidate chemistry, manufacturing and controls and our proposed clinical trial protocol, as part of an IND application.
-We will have to follow the same procedure for our other preclinical product candidates which we plan to advance to clinical development, and we may also be required to submit regulatory filings to foreign regulatory authorities to the extent we initiate clinical trials outside of the United States.
+We are currently conducting a Phase 2b clinical trial of GB001 in moderate-to-severe eosinophilic asthma, and we plan to commence a Phase 1b clinical trial of GB002 in PAH patients in the first half of 2019, a Phase 2/3 clinical trial of GB002 in PAH in the second half of 2019, and a Phase 1b clinical trial of GB004 in UC patients in the first half of 2019, among other planned trials.
+In addition, before we can initiate clinical development for our preclinical product candidates, we must submit the results of preclinical studies to the FDA along with other information, including information about product candidate chemistry, manufacturing and controls and our proposed clinical trial protocol, as part of an IND application, and we may also be required to submit regulatory filings to foreign regulatory authorities to the extent we initiate clinical trials outside of the United States.

 We do not know whether our planned trials will begin on time or be completed on schedule, if at all.
-The commencement and completion of clinical trials can be delayed for a number of reasons, including delays related to:
+The commencement and completion of clinical trials can be delayed for a number of reasons including delays related to: